selcompaytechltd/selcom-apigw-client-cs/selcom-apigw-client/Readme.md

-// initalize a new apiAccess instace with values of the base url, api key and api secret var client = new apigwClient(baseUrl, apiKey, apiSecret);
+// initalize a new Client instace with values of the base url, api key and api secret var client = new apigwClient(baseUrl, apiKey, apiSecret);

 //order data